Junior Cycle maths: Significantly easier than previous years

 Students faced a straightforward higher level maths paper, say teachers.
 Photograph: iStock

-Some teachers, however, have differed over whether the exam was too “wordy”.

-Sean Donnelly, maths teacher with Studyclix.ie, said examiners have listened to students and teachers about the “convoluted” approach to some of the questions asked in recent exams and got straight to the point.
+Students were tested on their deep understanding of mathematical concepts in this year’s higher level junior cert maths paper, teachers have said.

-But Eamonn Toland, founder of TheMathsTutor.ie, said some questions remained word-heavy and required stamina and concentration from students.
+Eamonn Toland, founder of TheMathsTutor.ie, said that it was accessible overall, but many questions were “wordy” and required “stamina and concentration from higher level students.

-“Question nine, the final question on today’s ordinary paper took an interesting angle in that it asked students to estimate the growth in users of a new website based on an exponential function,” said Mr Donnelly.

-“The question then went on to ask students to assess the ad sales revenue and hosting costs on the same website.
-It’s clear that the examiners are keen to keep their questions contemporary and relevant to our digital economy.”
+“Interpretive, literacy and analytical skills should be highly rewarded in this paper.
+Real-world scenarios included a 5k race, an exercise program and personal finance.

+"There was a heavy emphasis on sets, graphs, factors and sequences, as well as the usual algebra and numerical skills.
+Question 1(c) was a very wordy question on ratios that needed careful interpretation.”

+“They had to adapt their mathematical knowledge to solve problems they would never have come across before.
+Similar to previous years the higher paper transitioned from easier questions early on to much more challenging questions toward the end of the paper.

+“Many students would have struggled with question 14 that asked them manipulate the first three terms of a sequence into a linear sequence.”

-The ordinary level maths paper was challenging for students, said Mr Toland.
+Mr Toland said that the ordinary level maths paper was challenging for students.

 “Paper one contained plenty of wordy questions, and lots of diagrams to interpret and analyse, with very few questions comprised of “straight-up” calculations or algebraic manipulations.